GeorgeHernandez/GeorgeHernandez/AboutMe/DailyList.md

     - [ ] Run the fan after the shower.
 - [ ] 6a🍴🪥👁️.
     - [ ] Breakfast.
     - [ ] Brush my teeth.
-I try to couple brushing with my meals but it may not happen if I'm out of the house or the like.
     - [ ] Eye drops as needed.
 - [ ] 🐸🏡🤟.
     - [ ] "Eat a live frog".
-Do something that take courage.
     - [ ] Homemaking.
 Home & Garden.
     - [ ] Language practice.
 E.g. ES, ASL.
 - [ ] 1p🍴🪥👁️.
     - [ ] Lunch.
+    - [ ] Brush my teeth.
+This may not happen if I'm out of the house or the like.
     - [ ] Eye drops as needed.
-- [ ] MWFS🖖🚶🏽♾️🤹🪢🎵🌱.
-TR🏋️🤸🏃🚴🚣🏊⚾🏀.
-U✊🤼🤺.
+- [ ] TR🏋️🤸🏃🚴🚣🏊⚾🏀.
+U✊🤼🤺. 🚿👃👣🪒💨.
-    - [ ]     - [ ] Vigorous physical activity.
-Weekly: 1-2x.
+    - [ ] Vigorous physical activity.
 E.g.
         - [ ] Lifting.
         - [ ] Gymnastics.
         - [ ] Running.